 Anne Holmes is a photographer and communications specialist currently based in Phnom Penh, Cambodia.
-She lectures at Canon Imaging Academy, leads private media training workshops, and provides communications consulting services to a wide host of clients.

 Anne Holmes is a freelance photojournalist based in Cambodia, specializing in post-conflict, environmental and human rights issues, working largely in Africa, the Middle East and Western Asia for NGO, editorial and corporate clients.